Icing (game)

 Icing is a drinking game and Internet meme that gained prominence in 2010 in which one person conceals a bottle of Smirnoff Ice in a place in which another person will find it.
-Once found, they are immediately required to kneel and drink.
+Once found, the finder is immediately required to kneel and drink.
 Participants are encouraged to come up with elaborate ways to present the Smirnoff Ice to their targets by hiding bottles or cans in inconspicuous locations, or in situations where drinking it would be dangerous or embarrassing (e.g. before they attend a meeting).

 Gameplay

 A player hides a bottle for another person to come across.
 When the iced person sees the bottle, they must chug the entire Ice.
-Other players who see the icer hide the Ice are exempt from drinking the ice.
-If the first person to touch the ice (the 'iced') fails to drink the whole bottle, the iced person cannot ice someone else.
+Other players who see the icer hide the Ice are exempt from drinking it.
+The first person who touches the Ice (the 'iced') but fails to drink the whole bottle cannot ice someone else.

 An Ice block occurs when the iced is already carrying a bottle/can of Ice on their person, or is in reach of one without taking a step.
 If this happens, the icer (challenger) must drop and chug both Ices, the original presented Ice and the new blocking Ice.

 Whereas in the United States and Canada "icing" is usually done with smaller 11.2 fl. oz (331 mL) bottles, icing in Europe, particularly among students, is more commonly done with full-size 0.7 liter bottles.
 These bottles contain more than 2 times the volume and, at 4% ABV, are nearly as strong as their small counterparts (4.5% ABV).
 This in turn presents a higher danger of drinking to excess.